dead-claudia/es-resource-proposal/README.md

 - It's simple to understand and easy to explain.

-- It's opinionated in favor of RAII, but most JS APIs already follow that to some extent.
+- It's opinionated in favor of [RAII ("Resource Acquisition Is Initialization")](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization), but most JS APIs already follow that to some extent.
-    - Consider: promises, array buffers, DOM's newer APIs, Node's internal APIs, etc.
+    - Consider: promises, array buffers, DOM's newer APIs, Node's external APIs, etc.

 - It's opinionated in favor of FIFO resource management, but this is already mandated by the promise disposer pattern.